redsanket/spark/external/hue/guide/getting_started/index.rst

       :alt: Hue Tutorial Directory
       :align: left

-#.
-From your home directory, create the directory **hue_scripts** as well.
-We'll
-   be using this directory to store scripts for an Oozie Workflow.

 .. tip:: The **File Browser** also lets you do the
          following with files and directories: